-10.6 Industrial cultivation methods
+10.5.
+Industrial cultivation methods

-On all criteria, the biggest (non-yeast) biotechnology industry in the world is mushroom cultivation.
-Most definitions, however, take the much narrower view that industrial microbial cultivations, the very stuff of biotechnology, are submerged cultivations done in stirred tank reactors (Fig. 8).
+On all criteria, the biggest (non-yeast) biotechnology industry in the world is mushroom cultivation (Figs 10.1-10.7).
+Most definitions, however, take the much narrower view that industrial microbial cultivations, the very stuff of biotechnology, are submerged cultivations done in stirred tank reactors (Figs 10.8-10.9).
 These are popularly thought of as the 'real' fermentations, where the activities of the microorganisms generate a vigorous ferment within the medium.
 However, if brewing activities are put to one side (on the grounds that they exploit a yeast rather than a filamentous fungus) these aspects of biotechnology are only a very small fraction of the whole - whether calculated in terms of value of product, mass of product, number of people involved in the industry, or geographical area over which the industry is practised.
 By far the greatest level of exploitation of filamentous fungi uses cultivation in the absence of free-flowing water - the so-called solid state fermentations.

-10.6.1 Solid state fermentations
+10.5.1.
+Solid state fermentations

 The mushroom industries of the world all depend on some form of solid state fermentation.
-In the European tradition (Fig. 9) this has come to mean cultivation of a mushroom crop on composted plant litter.
-Similar approaches were developed for Oyster and Paddy straw mushrooms in the Orient, though in the Chinese tradition (Fig. 10) the typical approach is to cultivate the crop of choice (Lentinula) on wood logs.
+In the European tradition (Fig. 10.1-10.3) this has come to mean cultivation of a mushroom crop on composted plant litter.
+Similar approaches were developed for oyster and paddy straw mushrooms in the Orient (Figs 10.6-10.7), though in the Chinese tradition (Fig. 10.4) the typical approach is to cultivate the crop of choice (Lentinula) on wood logs.

-10.6.1.1 Commercial mushroom production in the European tradition
+10.5.1.1.
+Commercial mushroom production in the European tradition

 The European mushroom industry is said to have originated in the caves beneath Paris at the end of the nineteenth century.
 It probably emerged from the food provisioning functions of the kitchen gardens on the estates of the European aristocracy.
 Some of the surviving records of such estates refer to manured and composted plots set aside for mushroom production.
-The compost used, and its preparation, would very definitely be familiar to the very competent gardeners of the day.
+The compost used, and its preparation, would definitely be familiar to the very competent gardeners of the day.
 The current industry depends on a compost which is very selective for the crop species Agaricus bisporus.
-Although widely distributed in nature, this fungus is rarely noticed because established mycelia produce relatively few mushrooms, and them only infrequently.
+Although widely distributed in nature, this fungus is rarely noticed because established mycelia produce relatively few mushrooms, and then only infrequently.
 The industry we know today seems, therefore, to be the result of a remarkable 'joint evolution' during which an otherwise ordinary horticultural compost was developed that achieves high cropping densities with an otherwise unremarkable and not very abundant mushroom.
 And all without a genetic engineer in sight!

-10.6.1.1.1 Composting
+10.5.1.2.
+Composting